acailic/acailic.github.io/_notes/oca-chapter-2.md

 4. All case labels should be COMPILE TIME CONSTANTS.
 5. No two of the case constant expressions associated with a switch statement may have the same value.
 6. At most one default label may be associated with the same switch statement.
+ 7. Note that long, float, double, and boolean are not allowed.

 -   rest of the statements after are unreachable :
 ```